 Other measurements vary depending on the square footage of the room where the Egress window will be installed.
 The opening must measure at least 4 percent of the room’s square footage, with a glass area of at least 8 percent of the square footage.
 For example, a 300-square-foot basement bedroom would need an Egress window with an opening of at least 12 square feet and a glass area of at least 24 square feet.
 This guideline is designed to maximize natural light and ventilation.

 Many homeowners opt for casement windows when remodeling their home’s basement.
 This style can be configured to meet these requirements and opens with hinged sashes that create a clear space through which to exit.

 Do I Need an Egress Window in My Basement?

 In most cases, the answer is yes.
 A finished basement project must incorporate an Egress window if any portion of the space will be used as a bedroom, or if you are creating another habitable space (a family room, for example) that does not already have an Egress window or a door.
 If the basement will be divided into several rooms, each bedroom and/or habitable space must have a separate Egress window.

 Even if your basement already has windows, they may not meet current Egress window requirements.
 The IRC was revised in 2006; previously, the required opening was 5 square feet, not 5.7 square feet.

-In several cases, if a window is placed underneath a deck or porch, it must have clearance of at least 48 inches between the top of the window and bottom of the structure.
+In several cases, if a window is placed underneath a deck or porch, it must have a clearance of at least 48 inches between the top of the window and bottom of the structure.
 It should be clearly visible from the outside, should it ever need to be accessed in an emergency.

 While this directive is based on current code requirements, your local municipality may have additional requirements.
-Every project is unique and take the homeowner’s needs into account.
+Every project is unique and takes the homeowner’s needs into account.
 It is recommended that you seek the advice of a professional whenever possible.